Frequently asked questions (FAQ’s)

 Are there networking opportunities with industry and employers?

-One of the benefits of being in the programme is that you’ll graduate with a professional network of people who are experts in a range of different fields, and who are keen to help you continue your development.
+Following successful completion of the programme, students graduate with a professional network of people who are experts in a range of different fields.

 Is the programme delivered online or in person?